The-Scripters-Guild/ForgeWiki/halo-infinite/forge/ai/ai-spawner.md

 AI units produced by spawners are logically and behaviorally grouped together by the engine into collections known as squads.
 From within the spawn logic of the spawner, a squad label can be set.
 All units produced by the spawner are tagged by the set label, allowing Forgers to reference squads of AI units from within a script brain without requiring a direct reference to the squad or spawner object.

+Once a squad is spawned, the individual units making up the squad can be scripted in a script or mode brain to join a different squad by changing its squad label.

 ### Unique Properties

 As with all Forge objects, AI Spawners can be configured to suit different needs for a map via unique properties in the Object Properties menu.